Khrafts/hyper-mcp/CONTRIBUTING.md

-# Contributing to HyperMCP Community Protocols
+# Contributing to HyperLiquid Ecosystem MCP Server

-Thank you for your interest in contributing to the HyperMCP Community Protocol ecosystem!
+Thank you for your interest in contributing to the HyperLiquid Ecosystem MCP Server!
+The server now focuses exclusively on **community-driven protocol contributions** that automatically become AI-accessible tools.

+## 🎯 What's New

+The HyperLiquid MCP Server has pivoted to be **100% community-focused**:

+- **No Code Required**: JSON protocol definitions automatically become MCP tools
+- **Ecosystem Growth**: Any DeFi protocol, data provider, or service can contribute
+- **AI-Native**: Built specifically for AI agents like Claude to use seamlessly
+- **Automatic Generation**: Submit a protocol, get working MCP tools instantly

+## 🚀 Contributing Options

+1. **Protocol Contributors**: Add your API as a community protocol (most common)
+2. **Core Developers**: Improve the community system, validation, or tool generation
+3. **Documentation**: Help improve guides, examples, and tutorials

+---

 This document provides guidelines and information for creating, submitting, and maintaining community protocols.

 ## Table of Contents